-Unlike solid gold and gold-filled jewelry, gold-plated jewelry is actually made from a different kind of metal.
+Unlike solid gold, gold-plated jewelry (and gold-filled jewelry) is actually made from a different kind of metal.
 It can be silver, brass, copper, or something else, which is then covered with a thin layer of gold.
 In fact, gold-plated jewelry only contains about 0.05% of pure gold.

-Many people opt for gold-plated jewelry because it’s more affordable than gold-filled or solid gold jewelry.
+Many people opt for gold-plated jewelry because it’s more affordable than solid gold jewelry.
 While it may be more budget-friendly, gold-plated jewelry will tarnish more easily and in a shorter amount of time.
 If it’s exposed to harsh chemicals or liquids, the plating can rub off fairly easily.

 How to Clean Tarnished Gold Jewelry

 It’s sometimes possible for gold to tarnish over time.
-This doesn’t happen with pure 24k gold but it can happen to gold alloys, like 18k and 14k gold.
+This doesn’t happen with pure 24k gold, but it can happen to gold alloys, like 18k and 14k gold.
 For example, rose gold is made with copper, which is a material that does tarnish.

 It’s possible to restore the tarnished gold to its original glory.
 If the gold is only a little bit tarnished, you can use the same cleaning method we explained above.
 Simply mix mild dish soap with lukewarm water, add the jewelry to the solution, leave it for some time, and gently scrub the tarnish with a soft toothbrush.